shikijs/shiki/README.md

 ## What's Next?

-Shikiji is a usable exploration of improving the experience of using `shiki` in various of scenarios.
+Shikiji is a usable exploration of improving the experience of using `shiki` in various scenarios.
 It's intended to [push some of the ideas back to `shiki`](https://github.com/shikijs/shiki/issues/510), and eventually, this package might not be needed.
 Before that, you can use it as a replacement for `shiki` if you have similar requirements.
 It would be great to hear your feedback and suggestions in the meantime!

 ## License